 There are a variety of uncertainties associated with the seismic hazard and properties of the bridge.
 Thus a probabilistic model is usually more suitable than a deterministic model for seismic risk assessment of bridges.
 The seismic fragility curves are emerging tools that have been adopted for the development of probabilistic assessment of bridges under earthquake hazards.
 Fragility curves define the conditional probability, i.e. the likelihood of a structure being damaged beyond a specific damage level for a given ground motion intensity.
 It has become a useful tool for assessing the vulnerability of a class of bridges in terms of the probability of damage over a range of potential earthquake ground motion intensities.
-This characterization can be used to optimize bridge retrofitting programmes and develop preearthquake action plans as proposed by some bridge design codes (FHWA, 2006).
+This characterization can be used to optimize bridge retrofitting programmes and develop pre-earthquake action plans as proposed by some bridge design codes (FHWA, 2006).

 Fragility analysis can be either empirical or analytical.
 Empirical fragility curves are usually established by relating the reported and/or observed bridge damage states from past earthquakes to the recorded ground motion intensities.
 For example, empirical fragility curves have been developed for bridges in California following the 1989 Loma Prieta and 1994 Northridge earthquakes (Basoz et al., 1999; Mander and Basöz, 1999) and in Japan following the 1995 Kobe earthquake (Yamazaki et al., 1999).
-However, owing to differences in ground motions and bridge characteristics in different regions, empirical fragility curves developed in these regions are generally not applicable to bridges elsewhere.
-In Hong Kong, since data are lacking for the development of empirical bridge fragility curves, analytical fragility curves are derived instead.
-The method for deriving analytical seismic fragility curves for MSSBs and MSCBs in Hong Kong.
+However, owing to differences in ground motions and bridge characteristics in different regions, empirical fragility curves developed in these regions are generally not applicable to bridge fragility curves, analytical fragility curves are derived instead.
+The method for deriving analytical seismic fragility curves are presented followed by the development of analytical seismic fragility curves for MSSBs and MSCBs in Hong Kong.